The popular American image of the first Thanksgiving looks a bit like a United Methodist potluck — 17th-century style.

-Squanto, the friendly Native American who kids learn about in school, spoke English because after Spanish sailors kidnapped him and sold him into slavery, he made his way back home with English help.
+Squanto, the friendly Native American whom kids learn about in school, spoke English because after Spanish sailors kidnapped him and sold him into slavery, he made his way back home with English help.
 When he returned to his Wampanoag village, his family and everyone else he knew were dead from the contagion.
 The Pilgrims settled in what had been his hometown.

-Ousamequin — faced with depleted manpower and hostilities with other indigenous nations — negotiated a mutual-defense treaty with the people of Plymouth in March 1621.
+Ousamequin — faced with depleted manpower and hostilities with other Indigenous nations — negotiated a mutual-defense treaty with the people of Plymouth in March 1621.

 The time of interracial harmony proved short-lived.
-Plymouth’s population grew with the arrival of more English and Puritans established their own New England colonies.
-Together, these settlers made war on their indigenous neighbors, seizing their land and selling captives into slavery.
+Plymouth’s population grew with the arrival of more English, and Puritans established their own New England colonies.
+Together, these settlers made war on their Indigenous neighbors, seizing their land and selling captives into slavery.
 The once persecuted became persecutors.